tcelfer-me/tcelfer/README.md

 # Tcelfer

 ### [t]cel-fer:
-  - A fun way to keep track of simple summaries of your month/year.
+  - A fun way to keep track of simple summaries of your months.

 ## Requirements
-* Ruby 2.6.0
+* Ruby 2.5.0+ (Tested with 2.6.0 mostly)
 * Sqlite3

 ## Installation